notjoao1/rho-exchange-rate/README.md

 3. If the user requests converting a certain amount of currency from `A` to a list of currencies, we only check the cache when there's only a single target currency.
 This might not be ideal, but it prevents the issue from the previous point (2.)

+In all of the previous 3 cases, if we do not get a cache hit, we make a request to the external API.

 ### Preventing requests to non-existent currencies

 **IMPORTANT:** This optimization assumes that the list of currency doesn't change frequently.